adhora7/Voice_Controlled_Car/README.md

-**Figure 1**: The system setup with the Arduino, motor shield, Bluetooth module, and chassis.

 ## Working Principle:
 The car is controlled by **voice commands** sent from a **mobile app** developed using **MIT App Inventor**.
 The app captures voice commands (e.g., "forward", "backward", "left", "right") and sends them to the **HC-05 Bluetooth module**.
 The Bluetooth module transmits these commands to the Arduino, which processes them and drives the motors accordingly using the **L293D motor shield**.